John Carl Warnecke: Kennedy grave site

 The permanent John F. Kennedy grave site opened with little announcement or fanfare at 7:00 AM on March 15, 1967, in a driving rain.
-The ceremony, which took 20 minutes, was attended by President Lyndon B. Johnson, Mrs. Kennedy, and members of the Kennedy family.
+The ceremony, which took 20 minutes, was attended by President Lyndon B. Johnson, Jacqueline Kennedy, and members of the Kennedy family.

 According to Warnecke (and others), during the design work on the Kennedy gravesite he became romantically involved with Jacqueline Kennedy.
 At one point, the couple contemplated marriage.
 They ended their involvement in December 1966.

 Warnecke's term on the U.S. Commission of Fine Arts ended in July 1967, and he was not reappointed after President Johnson expressed his desire to have his own preferred architects on the board.

 Later career, retirement, and death

-Warnecke opened an office in New York City in 1967, hiring noted architects Eugene Kohn in 1967 and Sheldon Fox in 1972.
+Warnecke opened an office in New York City in 1967, hiring architects Eugene Kohn in 1967 and Sheldon Fox in 1972,.
 By 1977, his company, John Carl Warnecke & Associates, was the largest architectural firm in the United States.
-In 1976, Kohn left the firm after Warnecke refused him partnership, taking vice-president and designer William Pedersen, manager Sheldon Fox, and a large number of clients with him and founding Kohn Pedersen Fox.
+In 1976, Kohn left the firm after Warnecke refused him partnership, taking vice-president and designer William Pedersen, manager Sheldon Fox, and a large number of clients with him and founding Kohn Pedersen Fox (KPF).
 Several Warnecke associates subsequently joined KPF, and when Warnecke's company subsequently languished, he began reducing his active involvement in his architectural practice.
 Warnecke purposely downsized his firm as he approached retirement, not wishing for his firm to continue after his death.

 Warnecke retired in the 1980s and began growing grapes at a vineyard in California's Alexander Valley.
 He reportedly spent some time writing about architecture.
-He also devoted efforts to establishing the Warnecke Institute of Design, Art and Architecture, a think tank which looked at the effect worldwide trends (such as global warming and resource scarcity) will have on architecture.
-Warnecke also worked on his memoirs, which he completed shortly before he died.
+He devoted efforts to establishing the Warnecke Institute of Design, Art and Architecture, a think tank which looked at the effect worldwide trends (such as global warming and resource scarcity) will have on architecture.
+Warnecke worked on his memoirs, which he completed shortly before he died.

-John Carl Warnecke died of pancreatic cancer at the age of 91 at his home in Healdsburg, California, on April 17, 2010.
+Warnecke died of pancreatic cancer at the age of 91 at his home in Healdsburg, California, on April 17, 2010.
 He was survived by his second wife, his daughter, and his two sons.

 Notable buildings

-John Carl Warnecke and his firm worked on and designed hundreds of important, notable buildings and projects.
+Warnecke and his firm worked on and designed hundreds of buildings and projects.
 Among those on which Warnecke himself was sole or lead architect and which have drawn the notice of experts are the following: